Overview

 Financial Planning and Consulting Services

-Revisor will typically provide a variety of financial planning services to individuals and families, pursuant to a written
+Revisor will typically provide a variety of financial planning services to individuals, families, and businesses pursuant

-financial planning or consulting agreement.
-Services are offered in several areas of a Client's financial situation,
+to a written financial planning or consulting agreement.
+Services are offered in several areas of a client’s financial

 Generally, such financial planning services will involve preparing a financial plan or rendering a financial